-There are many myths running around the internet about what entry level consultants actually do on the job.
+There are many myths running around the internet about what entry-level consultants of McKinsey, BCG, and Bain actually do on the job.
 The most common – probably originating from other industries where this might be the case – is that they work only on mundane and simple tasks.
 Nothing could be further from the truth.

 While the content of your work might change depending on the client, scope and length of the project, generally, you will contribute by doing four main tasks on a daily/ weekly basis in an iterative manner (both within each step and the process as a whole):